vfarah-if/CodingExercise/README.md

 # Task
 Write a function that takes in a particular time as 24h format ('hh:mm:ss') and outputs a string that reproduces the Berlin Clock.
 The parameters should be as follows:

-“O” = Light off
+Ã¬OÃ® = Light off
-“R” = Red light
+Ã¬RÃ® = Red light
-“Y” = Yellow light
+Ã¬YÃ® = Yellow light

 Example Test Case:
 Input String: